 The lifestyle choices you make can impact your seizures.
-So learning about circumstances that can affect seizures will help you make informed choices about how you can enjoy your life and manage your epilepsy well.
+So learning about circumstances that can affect seizures will help you make informed choices about how you can enjoy your life and manage your epilepsy.

 Living alone

-See our safety suggestions for making your home safer
+See our other safety suggestions for making your home safer

-Discuss your safety with your doctor or epilepsy nurse and look into seizure or monitoring device options.
-These cannot guarantee your safety 100% but can give you and your family more peace of mind.
+Discuss your safety with your doctor or epilepsy nurse and possibly look into seizure or monitoring device options.
+These cannot guarantee your safety 100% but can give you more peace of mind.
 They may be helpful to you as part of a wider care plan but they should not be relied on as the only method for reducing risks.

 See our Epilepsy Products page for some suggestions.